HLTB60H3: Introduction to Interdisciplinary Disability Studies

 History, Philosophy and Cultural Studies

-Students considering a Major program in Health Studies should complete HLTA02H3 and HLTA03H3 prior to enrolling in this course.
+Students considering a Major Program in Health and Society should complete HLTA02H3 and HLTA03H3 prior to enrolling in this course.
+Preference will be given to students enrolled in a Health and Society program.